RaffyRod/QA-web-analyzer/README.md

 - ✅ **Validation Explanations**: Detailed explanations in both languages (English/Spanish) explaining why elements passed or failed validation, with context-specific messages for images, links, buttons, inputs, and roles
 - ✅ **Interactive Filters in HTML Report**: "Show Missing" and "Show Has Attributes" filters are now functional in HTML exports, allowing users to filter results dynamically
 - ✅ **Not Validated Status**: When no attributes are selected for validation, elements now show "⚠ NOT VALIDATED" status instead of incorrectly showing "PASSED", with clear multilingual messages explaining why validation was skipped
+- ✅ **Strict Validation Mode**: Simplified validation logic - elements pass ONLY if they have the selected attribute(s), and fail if they don't.
+No WCAG fallback rules (visible text, image alt in links).
+Validation is now strictly based on user-selected attributes

 ## 📖 How to Use